shenxianpeng/blog/source/_posts/2021/07/gcov-example.md

 ---
-title: Use Gcov and LCOV to perform code coverage testing for C/C++ projects
+title: Use Gcov and LCOV to perform code coverage testing on C/C++ projects
 tags:
   - Gcov
   - LCOV